SimpleControllers/ShapeokoDust/README.md

 # ShapeokoDust
 Open Source, Free Z Axis dustboot for Shapeoko 3.
-Based off of https://www.suckitdustboot.com/  Make sure to check them out if you want a premade one!
+Based off of https://www.suckitdustboot.com/ make sure to check them out if you want a premade one!

 Tutorial, Download, and Resource Links all below: